GetEnvy/Envy/Schemas/ReadMe.txt

 Schema reconciliation is in SchemaMappings.xml and Schema.cpp, etc.

 The exact filename from .xsd is used to detect related resources: (.xml/.ico) Library icons may be re-specified in xml.
-Simply overwrite existing icons to skin, not upgrade-safe.
-".Safe" variant icons are used when original cannot be loaded.
-(Was Windows2000)
+Optional naming variants:
+".Skin.ico" icons allow upgrade-safe custom skinning.
+".Safe.ico" icons are used for WinXP and fallback.
+(Was Win2K) ".Alt.ico"  icons are used for any prior styling.
+(Pre-Win10)

-"Database" folder was used for convenience in xml translation.
+"Database" legacy folder was used for convenience in xml translation.
 (Outdated) "typeFilter" extensions in xml are used for download group default filters.

 Library Organizer file/folder inclusion itself remains hard-coded.